 The deeds of the Western sheriff often went un-chronicled or were luridly set forth in fiction as incidents of blood, interesting only because of their bloodiness.
 The frontier officer himself, usually not a man to boast of his own acts, quietly stepped into the background of the past and was replaced by others who more loudly proclaimed their prominence in the advancement of civilization.
-Yet, the typical frontier sheriff, the good man who went after bad men, and made it safe for men to live and own property and to establish homes and to build up a society and a country and a government, is a historical character of great interest.
-Among very many good ones, we shall perhaps best get at the type of all by giving the story of one; and we shall also learn something of the dangerous business of man hunting in a region filled with men who must be hunted down.
+Yet, the typical frontier sheriff, the good man who went after bad men and made it safe for men to live and own property and to establish homes and to build up a society and a country and a government, is a historical character of great interest.
+Among very many good ones, we shall perhaps best get at the type of all by giving the story of one, and we shall also learn something of the dangerous business of man hunting in a region filled with men who must be hunted down.

 Pat and his friends were hungry, but all the cash they could find was just one dollar and a half between them.
 They gave it to Pat and sent him over to the store to see about eating.
 He asked the price of meals, and they told him fifty cents per meal.
 They would permit them to eat but once.
-He concluded to buy a dollar and a half’s worth of flour and bacon, which would last for two or three meals.
-He joined his friends, and they went into camp on the river bank, where they cooked and ate, perfectly happy and quite careless about the future.
+He decided to buy a dollar and a half’s worth of flour and bacon, which would last for two or three meals.
+He joined his friends, and they went to camp on the river bank, where they cooked and ate, perfectly happy and quite careless about the future.

 As they finished their breakfast, they saw up the river the dust of a cattle herd and noted that a party was working a herd, cutting out cattle for some purpose or other.